vardiomar/vardiomar.github.io/index.md

 ## Introduction

 Hi there!
 Thank you for visiting my github.io page.
 This page is dedicated to document my Cybersecurity journey.
 In this page I have brief description or explanation of my projects and it's links if you want the full documentation of what I built or did.
 Currently I am midway through the Bachelor's program at SANS Technology Institute.
-So far the journey has been hard and fun, but what's most important that keeps me going is my passion and curiosity for cybersecurity especially now that I am wanting to niche into DFIR.
+So far the journey has been hard and fun, but what's most important that keeps me going is my passion and curiosity for cybersecurity especially now that I am looking to niche into DFIR.

 ---